“Love is nature’s way of tricking people into reproducing” – the urban dictionary

-This might seem a bit harsh for when it comes to Valentines day we tend to focus purely on romantic love though this has not always been the norm.
-It only gained popularity in Europe in the Middle Ages, with knights setting out on adventures and performing services for ladies in the name of nobility and chivalry.
-This was known as “courtly love”.
+At first glance, this might seem a bit harsh, for when it comes to marriage we tend to focus purely on romantic love.
+However, this has not always been the norm: it only gained popularity in Europe in the Middle Ages, with knights setting out on adventures and performing services for ladies in the name of nobility and chivalry.
+This was known as ‘courtly love’.

 Brain activity in love

-Our brain hardwires ideas of taste, love and sexual attraction; and as our tastes change over time, the brain re-wires itself to accommodate the changes.
-How else can a loving couple who meet in their mid-twenties still be attracted to each other in their mid-fifties – our brain changes structure to be attracted to the new physicality of our partner.
+Our brain hardwires ideas of taste, love and sexual attraction, and as our tastes change over time, the brain re-wires itself to accommodate the changes.
+How else can a loving couple who meet in their mid-twenties still be attracted to each other in their mid-fifties – neuroplasticity allows our brain structure to change, so that we are attracted to the changing physicality of our partner.

 Neuroplasticity does have a downside though.
-How often do we hear that people who have had an abusive parent, go on to marry an abusive spouse?
-This is because the brain has “learnt” that relationships should be abusive, and has wired itself accordingly.
-It is only once they have managed to re-wire their brain, often through therapy, that people can progress to a non-abusive relationship.
+How often do we hear that someone with an abusive parent has gone on to marry an abusive spouse?
+This is because the brain has ‘learnt’ that relationships should be abusive, and has wired itself accordingly.
+It is only once they have managed to rewire their brain, often through therapy, that people can progress to a non-abusive relationship.